vmware-archive/api-explorer/README.md

   ## Available values are: vSphere, NSX, vCenter Server, vCloud Air, vCloud Suite, Virtual SAN, vRealize Suite
   window.config.productCatalog = "vSphere";
 ```

-#### Configuration local APIs
-The component uses a local.json file to define local API metadata.
-See

 ## Contributing
 The API Explorer project team welcomes contributions from the community.
 For more detailed information, see [CONTRIBUTING.md](CONTRIBUTING.md).